Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 As social scientists, we often deal with text data that comes from a variety of sources: open ended survey responses, phone call transcriptions, social media data, notes from electronic health records, news articles, and research publications.
 A challenge we face when dealing with these types of data is how to efficiently analyze it just like we analyze traditional tabular data.
 For example, when analyzing survey responses or electronic health records data, both of which contain narrative text (from the respondents and medical practitioners respectively), the text data often gets ignored or selectively read by the analysts (manually) and used anecdotally.
 Text analysis techniques described in this chapter allow you to use all of the data available (structured and unstructured), and incorporate large amounts of text data in your analysis.

-**Structure of the chapter [REMOVE WHEN DONE WITH EDITING]:**

--   How is text data different than “structured” data?
--   What types of analysis can be done with text data?
--   Use it by itself
--   Combine it with structured data
--   List the types of analysis and examples
--   How do we do the analysis
--   Processing Pipeline
--   Tokenization
--   Stemming
--   Stopwords
--   Linguistic analysis
--   Turning text into a matrix
--   Term weights
--   TFIDF
--   Analysis (what it is, how to do it, how to evaluate it, and applications/examples in social science)
--   Finding similar documents
--   Finding themes and topics (describe the methods, examples, and evaluation process)
--   Clustering
--   Topic models
--   Classification (describe the methods, examples, and evaluation process)
--   Deep Learning and Word Embeddings
--   Tools
--   Summary

 ---